d0k3/GodMode9/README.md

 ## Quick start guide
 These short instructions apply to all users who have [boot9strap](https://github.com/SciresM/boot9strap) and [Luma3DS](https://github.com/AuroraWright/Luma3DS) installed (Luma3DS set up with standard paths), which will be the majority of all GodMode9 users.
 Here's how to set it up quickly:
 * Rename `GodMode9.firm`(from the release archive) to `X_GodMode9.firm`(change `X`to the button of your choice) and put it into `sd:/luma/payloads/`
 * Copy the `gm9` folder from the release archive to your SD card.
-Then, get good versions of `seeddb.bin` and `encTitlekeys.bin` from somewhere (don't ask me!) and put these two files into `sd:/gm9/support` (optional but recommended for full functionality).
+Then, get good versions of `seeddb.bin` and `encTitleKeys.bin` from somewhere (don't ask me!) and put these two files into `sd:/gm9/support` (optional but recommended for full functionality).
 * It is also recommended you setup the RTC clock if you're running GodMode9 for the first time.
 Find the option via HOME button -> `More...`.
 Also keep in mind that you should fix your system OS clock afterwards.
 * Helpful hint #1: Go [here](https://3ds.guide/godmode9-usage) for step by steps on doing some common tasks in GodMode9.
 Especially users coming from Decrypt9WIP or Hourglass9 may find this to be helpful.
 * Helpful hint #2: __Never unlock the red write permission level unless you know exactly what you're doing__.
 You will notice that prompt when it comes up, it features a completely red screen.
 It is recommended you stay on the yellow permission level or below at all times to be completely safe.
 Also read more on the write permissions system below.